 Method of testing

-- The bilirubin pad on the multi-reagent dipstick detects bilirubin using a specific diazo reagent.
-It allows a very approximate quantification of bilirubinuria.
+The bilirubin pad on the multi-reagent dipstick detects bilirubin using a diazo reagent.
+This is a very non-specific test and will produce many false positive results.
+Further testing will be required.

 Common causes of raised bilirubin and urobilinogen